 The 1950s saw an appetite for a rapidly growing population for consumer products and the desire for all things new, colourful, and useful.
 The hypermarket required colourful attractive packaging, whilst there was a huge demand for toys and household products.

 In 1946 the plastic thermoforming machine manufacturer Illig was established.
 This was followed by the plastic thermoformer Geiss in 1957.
 In 1964 the first vacuum forming machine was patented.
-Speed of production and now fine detail could be built in to the design of thermoformed plastic products.
+Speed of production and now fine detail could be built into the design of thermoformed plastic products.

 The 1960s would see the full embrace of the consumer society for new and innovative materials.
 This was epitomised by the Jetson cartoon family and the space race between the Soviet Union and the United States of America.